Padmajakachare1911/PRODIGY_DS_01/README.md

 Overview

-This task is part of my Data Science internship at Prodigy InfoTech, where I worked on visualizing the distribution of the 'Age' column from a dataset using a histogram.
+In this task, I have worked on visualizing the distribution of the 'Age' column from a dataset using a histogram.
 The goal of this task was to practice data cleaning and analysis techniques while applying a visual representation to communicate insights effectively.

 Objective